 • If many residents are transient, meaning people don't stay in your community very long (more than 20% turnover a year, for example, is significant), how much effort can you expect from those folks?

-• If renters or even fast-turnover homeowners form a large component of the population, are there any special circumstances that would make them likely to help?
+• If renters or even fast-turnover homeowners or condo owners form a large component of the population, are there any special circumstances that would make them likely to help?
 (Examples might be that the first issue affects them more than it affects long-term residents, or perhaps the "transients" are college students at an institution with an appetite for activism.)

 • How passionate about your first issue are those who are likely to help?